cjcenizal/complex-view/README.md

         └── team-list-view.jade
 ```

-#### What’s the point?
+#### Adderall with those concerns?

-We want small, bite-size files with laser-focused concerns and logical organization.
+We want small, bite-size files with laser-focused concerns.
 This folder structure can expand to accommodate lots of files.
-Lots of files means each file can be smaller, which is great because we want each file's concern to be very narrowly-defined.
-Work complete.
+Lots of files means each file can be smaller, which is great because that's what we end up with if we very narrowly-define each file's concern.
+[Work complete](https://www.youtube.com/watch?v=bupagiROLV8).

 Controller                | Concern
 ------------------------ | --------------------------------------------------------------
 team-list-view                | Initialize roster models.
 Maintain state of current sport and current roster model.
+In a full-scale app, would also be responsible for loading model data and other view-initialization and teardown logic.

 Directive                | Concern
 ------------------------ | --------------------------------------------------------------
-sport-navigation         | Allow user to change the current sport.
+sport-navigation         | Handle user clicks on buttons that allow user to change the current sport.
-roster-editor            | Connect UI to an API that calls methods on the current roster model.
+roster-editor            | Connect UI to an API that calls methods that edit the current roster model.
 roster-table-container   | Present correct table for current sport and provide row-selection logic.
-calvinball-table         | The name speaks for itself.
+calvinball-table         | Shows your Calvinball roster.
 Goes inside roster-table-container.
-beerpong-table           | Like the calvin-ball table… for beer.
-Pong.
+beerpong-table           | Like the calvinball-table, but for beer pong.
 beerpong-editor          | Some extra functionality for editing just the beerpong-table.

 We *could* have left all this logic in the controller.
 But then we’d have a massive controller file, it’d be a pain in the groin to maintain, and baby Jesus would cry.
 Instead, we did the courteous thing and we used directives to break up our controller’s concerns into many small files.